branyoto-etud/prog_reseau_projet/README.md

 Escape char '@' and '/' if first char
 \/pseudo  <=>  send a global message with the content '/pseudo' Same with @

-### Todo

-- Client : Only tries to authenticate once at the time -> Wait for AUTH packet or AUTH_ERROR packet to send another AUTH packet
-- Client : fuse PCCtx::launch and constructor
-- Client : Invalid token
-- Client : Too much client w/ the same token (more than two)

-- Correct PC msg forwarding (and do perfect forwarding in C++)

 ### Disclaimer
 The only file that is ensured to be up to date is the Protocole.txt.